flutter/devtools/tool/README.md

 ## How to release the next version of DevTools

+**Note:** If you need to publish a new version of devtools_server, you will need to do that prior to performing these steps, and update the devtools pubspec.yaml to reference the new version of devtools_server.

 Create a branch for your release.
 Below we're creating release 0.0.15, with all the PRs.

 ## Update master branch and create a local release branch
 ```shell